 An alternative to stringer pallets is the wood block pallet, which uses hardwood for greater longevity and is built using a sturdier design.
 As a result, however, wood block pallets can weigh up to 70 pounds.
 While they are often used for high-volume or heavy products, they still have problems with splintering and breakage and their weight can impact fuel efficiency and take a toll on automated storage systems and other machinery.

 Heavy duty plastic pallets are the best way to support to heavier loads while minimizing platform weight.
-High-quality rackable plastic pallets weigh no more than 50 pounds but can hold even heavier loads than their wood block pallet counterparts.
+High-quality rackable plastic pallets weigh around 50 pounds but can hold even heavier loads than their wood block pallet counterparts.
 They’re more durable than wood pallets and won’t absorb damaging moisture or splinter during transport.
 Another, somewhat underrated, benefit of plastic pallets is that, unlike wood pallets, their low weight stays consistent from platform to platform and from use to use.

 Why Does Wood Pallet Weight Change Over Time?